 Abstract

 Background The run chart is one form of statistical process control chart that is particularly useful for detecting minor to moderate shifts in data over time.
 The Anhøj rules test for shifts by looking for unusually long runs (L) of data points on the same side of the process centre (mean or median) and unusually few crossings (C) of the centre depending on the number of available data points (N).
 Critical values for C and L have mainly been studied in isolation.
-But what is really of interest is the joint distribution of C and L, which, because no closed form expression exist for the distribution of L, have so far only been studied using simulated data series.
+But what is really of interest is the joint distribution of C and L, which, because no closed form expression exists for the distribution of L, has so far only been studied using simulated data series.
 We recently released an R package, crossrun that calculates exact values for the joint probabilities of C and L that allowed us to study the diagnostic properties of the Anhøj rules in detail and to suggest minor adjustments to improve their diagnostic value.

 Methods Based on the crossrun R package we calculated exact values for the joint distribution of C and L for N = 10-100.
 Furthermore, we developed two functions, bestbox() and cutbox() that automatically seek to adjust the critical values for C and L to balance between sensitivity and specificity requirements.